newlandsvalley/musicrest/README.markdown

 #### _Source Code_

-Code is written in scala 2.11.7 and built with sbt.
+Code is written in scala 2.11.7 and built with sbt (currently 1.8.0).

 ```
    "io.spray"            %   "spray-can_2.11"     % "1.3.4",